chinapedia/wikipedia.abstract.en/Page/Ankara.md

 Celtic history

-Dying_gaul.jpg'' was a famous statue commissioned some time between 230–220 BC by King Attalos I of Pergamon to honor his victory over the Celtic Galatians in Anatolia.
+'' was a famous statue commissioned some time between 230–220 BC by King Attalos I of Pergamon to honor his victory over the Celtic Galatians in Anatolia.
 Roman marble copy of a Hellenistic work of the late 3rd century BC, at the Capitoline Museums, Rome.]]

 In 278 BC, the city, along with the rest of central Anatolia, was occupied by a Celtic group, the Galatians, who were the first to make Ankara one of their main tribal centers, the headquarters of the Tectosages tribe.[17]
 Other centers were Pessinos, today's _Balhisar_, for the Trocmi tribe, and Tavium, to the east of Ankara, for the _Tolstibogii_ tribe.
 The city was then known as _Ancyra_.
 The Celtic element was probably relatively small in numbers; a warrior aristocracy which ruled over Phrygian-speaking peasants.
 However, the Celtic language continued to be spoken in Galatia for many centuries.
 At the end of the 4th century, St. Jerome, a native of Dalmatia, observed that the language spoken around Ankara was very similar to that being spoken in the northwest of the Roman world near Trier.

 Roman history

-Galatia_Map.pngic kingdom of Galatia, and later of the Roman province with the same name, after its conquest by Augustus in 25 BC.]]
+ic kingdom of Galatia, and later of the Roman province with the same name, after its conquest by Augustus in 25 BC.]]

 The city was subsequently passed under the control of the Roman Empire.
 In 25 BC, Emperor Augustus raised it to the status of a _polis_ and made it the capital city of the Roman province of Galatia.[18]
 Ankara is famous for the _Monumentum Ancyranum_ (_Temple of Augustus and Rome_) which contains the official record of the _Acts of Augustus_, known as the _Res Gestae Divi Augusti_, an inscription cut in marble on the walls of this temple.
 The ruins of Ancyra still furnish today valuable bas-reliefs, inscriptions and other architectural fragments.
 Two other Galatian tribal centers, Tavium near Yozgat, and Pessinus (Balhisar) to the west, near Sivrihisar, continued to be reasonably important settlements in the Roman period, but it was Ancyra that grew into a grand metropolis.

-Res_Gestae.jpg'' is the self-laudatory autobiography completed in 13 AD, just before his death, by the first Roman emperor Augustus.
-Most of the text is preserved on the walls of the Monumentum Ancyranum.]]
-AnkaraRomanBaths1.jpg were constructed by the Roman emperor Caracalla (212–217) in honor of Asclepios, the God of Medicine, and built around three principal rooms: the _caldarium_ (hot bath), the _tepidarium_ (warm bath) and the _frigidarium_ (cold bath) in a typically laid-out classical complex.]]
+'' is the self-laudatory autobiography completed in 13 AD, just before his death, by the first Roman emperor Augustus.
+Most of the text is preserved on the walls of the Monumentum Ancyranum.]] were constructed by the Roman emperor Caracalla (212–217) in honor of Asclepios, the God of Medicine, and built around three principal rooms: the _caldarium_ (hot bath), the _tepidarium_ (warm bath) and the _frigidarium_ (cold bath) in a typically laid-out classical complex.]]

 An estimated 200,000 people lived in Ancyra in good times during the Roman Empire, a far greater number than was to be the case from after the fall of the Roman Empire until the early 20th century.
 A small river, the Ankara Çayı, ran through the center of the Roman town.
 It has now been covered and diverted, but it formed the northern boundary of the old town during the Roman, Byzantine and Ottoman periods. Çankaya, the rim of the majestic hill to the south of the present city center, stood well outside the Roman city, but may have been a summer resort.
 In the 19th century, the remains of at least one Roman villa or large house were still standing not far from where the Çankaya Presidential Residence stands today.
 To the west, the Roman city extended until the area of the Gençlik Park and Railway Station, while on the southern side of the hill, it may have extended downwards as far as the site presently occupied by Hacettepe University.
 It was thus a sizeable city by any standards and much larger than the Roman towns of Gaul or Britannia.